AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <img width="200" src="./General images/SizeVariationWorkItemsPerPeriod.drawio.png" />
 </center>

-I'm personally in favor of small work items with little variation in size, when possible.
+I'm in favor of small work items with little variation in size, when possible.
 This allows for more predictability, ability to get the work 'Ready',  a higher 'completion rate' and feeling of productivity, better quality, and of course, better _consistency_.
 There are downsides, but these can be mitigated by well-intending, eager teams.

 ### DevOps
 Remember that the following metrics are intended to be indicators of high performing teams, and not necessarily of a good, healthy DevOps process; although the two conceptual domains overlap significantly.